desy-ml/rl-vs-bo/README.md

 - `trails.yaml` contains the problem configuration that are used to generate the evaluation results.
 - `eval.py` contains utlity functions to load evaluation results and produce plots.

-_Note: to run these files, move them out of the evaluation folder to have the correct import path etc._
+*__Note:__ To run these files, move them out of the evaluation folder to have the correct import path etc.*

 ## The RL/BO control loop